pluribus-one/gdpr-registry-app/README.md

 * install a let's encrypt certificate for your domain (see the Let's Encrypt section)
 * properly setup a firewall to enable only HTTP/HTTPS traffic
 * reset the database/secret key.
 A new secret key will be automatically generated (randomly).

-To this end, from a shell inside */home/gdpr/* you may run:
+To reset the database/secret key, from a shell inside */home/gdpr/* you may run:

     sudo chown -R gdpr:gdpr gdpr-registry-app
     source python-venv/bin/activate